 His most recent books include Labor and Capital in the Age of Globalization (2002), Globalization of Capital and the Nation-State (2003), Nationalism and Ethnic Conflict: Class, State, and Nation in the Age of Globalization (2004), Globalization and Change: The Transformation of Global Capitalism (2005), The State and Revolution in the Twentieth Century: Major Social Transformations of Our Time (2007), Class and Class Conflict in the Age of Globalization (2009); Globalization in the 21st Century: Labor, Capital, and the State on a World Scale (2010); Beyond the Global Capitalist Crisis: The World Economy in Transition (2012), Political Sociology in a Global Era (2013), and The Global Capitalist Crisis and Its Aftermath (2014).

-His latest book Social Theory: Classical and Contemporary — A Critical Perspective is published by Routledge in 2017.
+His latest book Social Theory: Classical and Contemporary — A Critical Perspective was published by Routledge in 2017.
 His areas of specialization include globalization, international political economy, development, class structure, political sociology, nationalism and ethno-national conflict, class/race/gender and comparative-historical sociology.
 He is currently working on two new books titled America After Empire: The Promise and the Vision for a New America in the 21st century,which will be published by Routledge in 2018 and The Palgrave Handbook of Social Movements, Revolution, and Social Transformation, which will be published by Palgrave Macmillan in 2018.

 Dr. Berberoglu is Series Editor for Palgrave Macmillan for the book series “Social Movements and Transformation,” is Series Editor for Routledge for the book series “Globalization, Crises, and Change” and is Series Editor for Emerald for the book series “Class and Inequality” and “Politics, State, and Society”.